 According to 3cre, a seasoned real estate firm, you need to make sure the landscaping shows no signs of dying plants or unkempt lawns.
 This will be the first impression a renter sees, so the exterior of the property needs to be as beautiful as the inside and you can get the perfect and beautiful exterior from Northern Lights Exteriors.

 Consider installing some flower pots for a splash of color to help your unit pass the drive-by test.

 Protect Your Upgrades

-Ultimately, you should replace anything that appears old or dirty to increase the perceived value of your rental unit.
+Ultimately, our friends, the property valuers from Brisbane, always recommend that you should replace anything that appears old or dirty to increase the perceived value of your rental unit.
 No one wants to move into a place that appears worn, dated, or poorly maintained.
 If you decide to upgrade beyond the necessary basics, be sure to check if a tenant has been evicted before letting them rent your sparkly new unit.
 Tenants with a poor rental history will most likely be disrespectful to the new improvements you worked so hard on and could end up thrashing the place in general.

 Find out the best car battery jump starter for your car by clicking on the following Tool Nerds portable jump starter review.